yash-sethia/Main-Website/README.md

 # SKiLLLY Main Website
-This is the source code for the SKiLLLY.
+This is the source code for the SKILLLY.